Neural Representations for Modeling Variation in Speech: Methods

 To obtain reliable segment distances using the PMI-based Levenshtein distance algorithm, it is beneficial if the number of words and segments is as large as possible.
 As the Dutch speakers dataset is relatively small, we instead used the sensitive segment differences obtained on the basis of the (larger) Speech Accent Archive dataset (i.e.~the same as those used by \citealp{wieling2014a}).

 After the Levenshtein distance algorithm (incorporating sensitive sound differences) is used to quantify the pronunciation difference between each word for a pair of speakers, the pronunciation difference between two speakers is subsequently determined by averaging all word-based pronunciation differences.
-Additionally, for the two English datasets, the difference between the pronunciation of a non-native speaker and native (American-English) speech (i.e. the non-native-likeness) is computed by averaging the pronunciation difference between the non-native speaker and a large set of native speakers.
+Additionally, for the two English datasets, the difference between the pronunciation of a non-native speaker and native (American-English) speech (i.e.~the non-native-likeness) is computed by averaging the pronunciation difference between the non-native speaker and a large set of native English speakers (the same for both datasets).